PatSunter/credo/doc/examples/run-modify-systest-direct.rst

       sysTest.inputFiles.append(mgSetup)
       sysTest.solverOpts = mgOpts

 Perhaps an even better way to achieve this would be to run our modified script as a totally different file that *imports* the existing test suite.

 For example if the existing test suite is in a file `testAll.py`, and we want to run the Multigrid-extended version as `testAll-mg.py`, then the contents of the latter file would be:

-.. include:: ./MiscScripts/testAll-mg.py
+.. include:: ./MiscScripts/testAll_mg.py
    :literal:

+The only significant change in this imported script from the lines of Python earlier is we've used the "deep copy" functionality of Python to create a new TestSuite that is a copy of the one we imported.
+In this case it's not essential as our changes here wouldn't permanently affect the old suite, but it's good practice to get in to for this sort of activity.

 Alternative: Running a single test from the command-line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^